 5. Making Email Relevant

 Nowadays, we all receive tons of emails.
 But how many of those are actually relevant?
-To ensure your email strategy is a success, you need to create unique messages that really address your customers’ needs, and send them the email at the right time.
+To ensure your email marketing strategy is a success, you need to create unique messages that really address your customers’ needs, and send them the email at the right time.
 Segmentation, personalization and automation are all amazing tools we have to make emails relevant.

 6. Get Some Feedback

-The last step in setting your email strategy is finding out how successful your campaigns have been, and learning from past experiences.
+The last step in setting your email marketing strategy is finding out how successful your campaigns have been, and learning from past experiences.
 To do this, you can simply collect customer feedback to find out exactly what they like about your brand and where there is room for improvement.
 Or you can use some tools that allow you to analyze ‘hard’ data, like A/B testing and campaign performance comparison.

 And now you are ready to start sending your email campaigns and work towards a successful marketing strategy.
 You’ve come so, far and grown so much.